misyltoad/redgpu/README.md

 ## Updates:

+* Jun 02, 2020: REDGPU SDK from April 28, 2020 is updated to v1.0.17. `RedContextOptionalSettings0` struct is added.

 * Mar 15, 2020: REDGPU SDK from April 28, 2020 is updated to v1.0.16.
 A minor issue in one of the optional extensions is fixed, more release build error checks added to the example programs.

 * Apr 29, 2020: REDGPU SDK from April 28, 2020 is updated to v1.0.15. `RED_SDK_VERSION_1_0_135` is added to `RedSdkVersion` enum in `redgpu.h`.